 Fix: You can either turn Bluetooth off when you’re not using the Bluetooth headset, or you can turn off the AirPlay connection between your iPhone and the Bluetooth headset.
 Since I use an Apple Watch, turning off Bluetooth isn’t really an option for me.
 Instead, I just open Control Center, tap on the AirPlay button, and choose the iPhone speaker instead of the Bluetooth headset, and this makes the sound work right on my iPhone again.

 Other possible fixes for sound issues

 If any of the above issues didn’t relate to you, then there are some other things you can do to try and fix your sound woes.
 Among those are:

 If it’s a software glitch, which can happen from time to time, you might be able to fix it by simply turning your device off and on again.
 Typically, a hard reset is the best, which can be done by pressing and holding the power and Home button for 10 seconds until the iPhone reboots.

 It could be that something in the iOS software itself has become corrupted and installing a fresh updated copy of iOS could solve the problem by putting all your settings back in check.

 Connect a headset and see if sound works

-If you can’t hear anything with the built-in speakers after trying all of the above steps, but are able to hear sounds via the headset when a headset is connected, whether by way of the 3.5mm headphone jack or the Bluetooth connection, there could be a problem with your built-in speaker(s).
+If you can’t hear anything with the built-in speakers after trying all of the above steps, but are able to hear sounds via the headset when a headset is connected, there could be a problem with your built-in speaker(s).